-In the context of enlargement, 'gate-keeping' refers to the process of granting or refusing a candidate country to reach the next stage in the accession process.
+In the context of enlargement gate keeping refers to the process of granting or refusing a candidate country to reach the next stage in the accession process.
 It is the most powerful instrument that the EU can use to foster compliance on the side of the partner states.
-In the interactions with the ENP countries, the EU cannot use this tool, as there is no accession prospect for the countries concerned.
-In fact the ENP was explicitly conceived as an alternative to, and not a preparation for enlargement, although recently the ENP official language has changed.
-In the case of European (i.e. Eastern) neighbours, future membership is not completely ruled out in future.
-So when it comes to negotiating on JHA issues with ENP countries, the EU has to find ways of devising package deals that contain sufficiently attractive incentives for the partner country to adopt their behaviour to the EU's demands.
+In the interactions with the ENP countries the EU cannot use this tool, as there is no accession prospect for the countries concerned.
+In fact the ENP is explicitly conceived as an alternative to, and not a preparation for enlargement.
+So when it comes to negotiating on JHA issues with ENP countries the EU has to find ways of devising package deals that contain strong enough incentives for the partner country to adopt their behaviour to the EU's demands.
 Within the ENP a certain amount of issue linkage takes place, as progress in one area can be rewarded with a concession in another area.
 For example cooperation on the environment can be rewarded by facilitating access to the internal market.
 Although inter-linkage between issues is always an option for the EU, at times the partner countries explicitly ask for concessions on the issue area under discussion.
 For example in the case of negotiations on JHA the partner countries frequently ask for rewards in this area.
-The incentives the EU can offer in the JHA area are money, mobility partnerships and capacity-building.
-It is important to note that negotiations only occur in issue areas in which both sides, the EU and the partner country, have a strong interest and when both have something to offer to the other party.
-In the next section we will take a closer look at two case studies, irregular immigration and terrorism, which will show us how the EU devises package deals that are supposed to respect the wishes of both parties.
+The incentives the EU can offer in the JHA area are money, mobility partnerships and capacity building.
+It is important to note that negotiations only occur in issue areas in which both sides, the EU and the partner country, have strong interests and when both have something to offer to the other party.
+In this section we will take a closer look at two case studies, irregular immigration and terrorism, which will show us how the EU devises package deals that are supposed to respect the wishes of both parties...

-4.5 Two mini-case studies
+Two mini-case studies: 'Irregular Immigration and Terrorism'

-4.5.1 Irregular Immigration
+d.1.
+Irregular Immigration

-In the area of irregular migration, the EU has declared the negotiation of readmission agreements as a priority matter in the relations with the ENP countries.
-The objective of concluding a readmission agreement with Morocco has led to the convening of at least nine rounds of negotiations21, but for the time being no agreement has been finalized (Bouteillet, 2003).
-Morocco has demanded a number of concessions, amongst them visa facilitation and a substantial increase of funds devoted to socioeconomic development.
-Furthermore, it has demanded an increase of funds to deal with the transit migrants from Sub Saharan Africa.
-A number of participants in the negotiations with Morocco have confirmed that these talks have contributed to the elaboration of the so-called 'global approach' on migration, which the EU has been advocating since the Hampton Court Summit in November 2005.
-The global approach constitutes an explicit attempt to devise package deals in the area of mobility.
+In the area of irregular migration the EU has declared the negotiation of readmission agreements as a priority matter in the relations with the ENP countries.
+The objective of concluding a readmission agreement with Morocco has led to the convening of at least nine rounds of negotiations22, but for the time being no agreement has been finalized.
+Morocco has demanded a number of concessions, amongst them visa facilitation and a substantial increase of funds devoted to socio economic development.
+Further it has demanded an increase of funds to deal with the transit migrants from Sub Saharan Africa.
+A number of participants to the negotiations with Morocco have confirmed that these talks have contributed to the elaboration of the global approach on migration, which the EU has been advocating since the Hampton Court Summit in November 2005.
+The Global Approach constitutes an explicit attempt to devise package deals in the area of mobility.
 It tries to satisfy the demands of the EU and those of the partner countries.
-In other words, it strives to balance the EU's desire to get the partner countries to do more in the fight against irregular migration with the partner countries' demands for opening channels of legal migration, visa facilitation and socio-economic development.
+In other words, it strives to balance the EU's desire to get the partner countries to do more in the fight against irregular migration with the partner countries demands for opening channels of legal migration, visa facilitation and socio-economic development.